Thomas Muller suspension: Bayern Munich forward to miss Champions League last-16 showdown with Liverpool after being hit with two-match ban | Goal.com

 Thomas Muller will be forced to sit out both legs of Bayern Munich’s Champions League last-16 encounter with Liverpool after being hit with a two-match ban.

-The Germany international has been made aware of the punishment he faces for being sent off in a final group stage clash with Ajax.
+The Germany international has been made aware of the punishment he faces for being sent off in the Bavarians' final group stage clash with Ajax.

 That dismissal represented the first time in a career spanning over 460 appearances for Bayern that the 29-year-old had been shown a straight red card.

-He was given his marching orders during a thrilling 3-3 draw with Ajax after catching Nicolas Tagliafico with a head-high challenge.
+He was given his marching orders during the thrilling 3-3 draw with Ajax after catching Nicolas Tagliafico with a head-high challenge.

 Muller was quick to point out after the game that there was no malice in his tackle, posting on social media: "I would like to apologise to Nico Tagliafico.